xadcoh/anthos/guide.md

 - First part of BoA (+helloworld): https://github.com/xadcoh/anthos/tree/main/cluster-1
 - Second part of BoA (+helloworld): https://github.com/xadcoh/anthos/tree/main/krk-bm-1

-Config Management is quite limited, for example it will perform pre-flight chacks (`nomos`) but it won't track status of the deployed resources.
+Config Management is quite limited, for example it will perform pre-flight checks (`nomos`) but it won't track status of the deployed resources.

 ## Cloud Run for Anthos

 Cloud run for Anthos works fine on GKE in GCP but I experienced troubles installing it on bare-metal setup.
+There is a [guide](https://cloud.google.com/anthos/run/docs/install/outside-gcp) for Clusters Outside Google Cloud and docs claim that all I need is to enable APIs, enable Cloud Run feature and then I'll able to install Cloud Run via CRD, but my bare-metal cluster (registered in fleet, with enabled APIs and Cloud Run feature) lacks this CRD and I'm stuck gathering it.

 ## Discovered Limitations